iRessources/AgileDwarf/README.md

 OR instead of downloading and unpacking

-execute git clone https://github.com/iRessources/AgileDwarf.git at corresponding folder.
+execute git clone https://github.com/iRessources/AgileDwarf.git in corresponding folder.

 - In #{RAILS_ROOT} run the command "rake redmine:plugins:migrate"

 - Restart Redmine.
 ____________________________________________________________________________________

-Agile Dwarf plugin implements the agile method, based on pre-estimating every task in hours (as opposed to in points).
+Agile Dwarf plugin implements the agile method based on pre-estimating every task in hours (as opposed to in points).

-It adds 3 new tabs into your Redmine:
+It adds 3 new tabs to your Redmine:

 'Sprints' is intended for strategical planning or long-term management of backlog and sprints:
 - Quick backlog issues creation